hrj/scala.unfold/chapter1.md

 for such a language is better able to reason about the program and its types; it is able to catch type related errors at compile time and can also do a better job at optimisation.

-Statically typed languages generally outperform the dynamically typed languages by a factor of varying from [4 to 50](http://benchmarksgame.alioth.debian.org/u32/which-programs-are-fastest.php), and it is generally easier to write large programs in statically typed languages, because the compiler can automatically perform the hard work of type verification.
+Statically typed languages generally outperform the dynamically typed languages by [a factor of 4 to 50](http://benchmarksgame.alioth.debian.org/u32/which-programs-are-fastest.php), and it is generally easier to write large programs in these languages, because the compiler can automatically perform the hard work of type verification.

-Further, some statically typed languages can do type inference automatically, thus reducing the burden of specifying a type annotation for every expressions / cell.
+Further, some statically typed languages can infer the types automatically, thus reducing the burden of specifying type annotations for every expressions / cell.

 In the context of the above, let's examine some popular languages now.